 - MARATHI: Nivadung

 - URDU: Zaqqum

-Green and cylindrical stem;Spiral ridge portion;Sharp stipular thorns, with hollow space in centre containing white reticulate mass;plant is leafless for most part of the year, except during monsoon when fresh leaves appear;Inflorescence or the arrangement of flowers in a bunch on the plant is cyathium type (one female and several male flowers are found on a same bunch);Only terminal leaves present which are thick succulent, 6-12 inches long, ovular in shape.
+Green and cylindrical stem;Spiral ridge portion;Sharp stipular thorns, with hollow space in centre containing white reticulate mass;plant is leafless for most part of the year, except during monsoon when fresh leaves appear;Inflorescence or the arrangement of flowers in a bunch on the plant are cyathium type (one female and several male flowers are found on a same bunch);Only terminal leaves present which are thick succulent, 6-12 inches long, ovular in shape.

 PART USED: Stem juice, root

 PLANT TYPE: Spiny Leafless shrubs

 PLANT CONSTITUENTS: sugar, tannins, flavonoids, alkaloids and triterpenoidal saponin.

 Sehund is used in Ayurveda for treating varieties of diseases.
 It is also used to prepare many Ayurvedic medicines such as Abhaya Lavan, Citrakadi Taila, Avittoladi Bhasma, Vajrakshara etc. For internal use, the milky juice is used in very small amount.
 External use on skin causes redness of skin due to increase in blood circulation.

 Although topical use is safe but all care must be taken to avoid any contact with eye.

 - Action on body: Laxative, Strong purgative, remove Ama, Kapha and Vata